Yuanjing-Wei/INSTRUCTSCORE_Blog/InstructScore blog.md

 In cases where the evaluation task involves multiple aspects, different error types are allocated to each specific dimension.
 To reduce the model's dependence on the lexical and structural similarities between the generated text and the original, we direct GPT-4 to rephrase the original text, thus creating a pseudo-reference sentence.
 This procedure creates synthetic data that demonstrates the relationship between the variables (x, y) and (t, l, se, e).

 The Exp-Generator is trained using this specially constructed data.
-Initially, we utilized LLaMA for the Exp-Generator due to its open-source availability and its efficacy in both comprehension and generation tasks.
+We utilized LLaMA for the Exp-Generator due to its open-source availability and its efficacy in both comprehension and generation tasks.
 The training involves feeding the Exp-Generator with the pseudo-reference (y) and the candidate text (x) as inputs, and it outputs a diagnostic report detailing the error type (t), location (l), severity (se), and explanation (e).
 An illustrative example of this can be seen in Figure 2.
 The training objective is mathematically formulated as L(t, l, se, e, x, y) = − log P(t, l, se, e|y, x; θ), where θ represents the trainable parameters of the Exp-Generator.

 ### Auto-Identifying Failure Modes of Metric Output
 The diagnostic report plays a crucial role in text quality explanations.
 However, it's recognized that the model might not always produce accurate explanations, leading to what are termed failure modes.
 These failure modes are classified into two categories: global and local as shown in table 2.
 Global failures affect all four fields of the diagnostic report - error type, location, major/minor classification, and explanation - while local failures impact only one specific field.